 This is one of the most significant debt capital markets interview questions that cover all aspects of the Debt Capital Market.
-The simple answer to this question is DCM is a market through which businesses, companies, and governments raise funds through buying and selling of debt securities, corporate bonds, and government bonds.
+The simple answer to this question is DCM is a market through which businesses, companies, and governments raise funds by buying and selling debt securities, corporate bonds, and government bonds.
 There is a difference between equity and debt capital markets.
 As a trader, you have to manage the trading of debts and the handling of clients.
 Accomplishing debt issuances for clients.

 2. Bond math interview questions.

 These are complex and challenging questions.
 It is necessary to prepare well with the help of books and guides.
 Addition, subtraction, multiplication, and finding roots are general topics.
 As a professional, you expect to calculate simple mathematics on your tips to make your decisions faster.
-The only way to succeed in these questions is an extensive practice through a quicker maths guide.
+The only way to succeed in these questions is extensive practice through a quicker maths guide.

 3. Situational Questions

 You are given a situation where you have a certain amount to invest.
 What are the factors you consider before investing the money?
 Further, what are the profitable investing options you recommend to your client?
-This considers as an overall assessment question and successfully determines the knowledge and skill of the candidate.
+This considers an overall assessment question and successfully determines the knowledge and skill of the candidate.
 After all, trading is all about the profit made through the right choices.

 Apart from the above, your qualification and prior experience are other important aspects.
 Like any other interview, it is imperative to do research about the job and company you are applying for.
 While going through fixed income interview questions will give you a brief idea, it is advisable to follow the latest trends in the share market with the help of print and digital media.